bennetthub500/personal/index.md

 ---

+This is my portfolio website, built using Jekyll, and hosted on Github pages.

+You can find your way around via the hamburger navigation icon on each page, top right.

-About me: writing and editing pro for a wide range of content and documentation.
+About me: a writing and editing pro for a wide range of content and documentation.

-To see API documentation samples go herePLACEHOLDER.
-The main samples list is here.
+API documentation samples are herePLACEHOLDER, and the main samples list is here.
 PLACEHOLDER

 A resume is also included.
-You can find your way around via the hamburger navigation icon on each page, top right.
+I look forward to hearing from you on email, Github, or LinkedIn.